codeIIEST/Algorithms/CONTRIBUTING.md

 While making a Pull Request, please take care of the following rules:

+- Make sure the master branch of your forked repo is not any commits ahead than the original master repository.
+- Create a new branch from master in the forked repository.
+Updated your changes in that branch and not in master.
 - Include only one algorithm in each pull request.
 A PR containing more than one algorithm *will not be merged*.
 - Write your algorithm in a language other coders are mostly acquainted with i.e. `C`/`C++`/`Python`/`Java`.
 Any other language will be accepted only after discussion with the maintainers.